Cardio isn’t much fun.

 The stepping motion and stair climbing movement pattern can help strengthen your legs, build endurance, and lose weight.

-Rowing Machine / Ergometer
+Rowing Machines / Ergometer

 You can check out our article on the best budget rowing machines.

-It’s perfect for those who want the effective low-impact (an)aerobic exercise easy on their joints to let their muscles recover from previous vigorous workouts and reduce the risk of injury while avoiding to hinder their progress.
+It’s perfect for those who want the effective low-impact (an)aerobic exercise easy on their lower body joints to let their muscles recover from previous vigorous workouts and reduce the risk of injury while avoiding to hinder their progress.

 Studies show that the treadmill is the optimal indoor exercise machine for enhancing energy expenditure when compared to the stair stepper, cross-country-skiing simulator, Airdyne, cycle, and rowing ergometer.